Shmew/Fable.Jester/installation/react-testing-library.md

 yarn add @babel/plugin-transform-modules-commonjs --dev// Recommended, but not necessary
 ```

-This library does not need the main package to function, so it is possible to use with [Fable.Mocha](https://github.com/Zaid-Ajaj/Fable.Mocha).
+This library does not need the main package
+to function, so it is possible to use with
+[Fable.Mocha].

-Do note that using this library standalone will mean you have no access to any `expect` methods that are commonly used with it.
+Do note that using this library standalone
+will mean you have no access to any `expect`
+methods that are commonly used with it.

 ### Use Femto

-If you happen to use [Femto](https://github.com/Zaid-Ajaj/Femto), then it can install everything for you in one go
+If you happen to use [Femto], then it can
+install everything for you in one go:

 ```bash
 cd ./project
 femto install Fable.ReactTestingLibrary